flowerinthenight/20170914-tokyo-mastercloud-presentation/README.md

 $ tail -f /var/log/syslog | grep -i 'demoapp'
 ```

-Run demoapp in a container using ETW as logging driver (Windows)
+Run demoapp in a container using ETW as logging driver (Windows).

 * First, run `mftrace` to read real-time logs from ETW.
 Tool is already provided, along with the config file.